 For more information on this project, visit: http://oiseflap.weebly.com/index.html

-The MT program host an annual one-day conference to introduce and deepen graduate students’ learning in ESE at OISE; all of the students in this program will be in attendance, and this year we invited the MA in Child Study program as well.
+The MT program host an annual one-day conference to introduce and deepen graduate students’ learning in ESE at OISE; first year students in these programs will be in attendance.
 This conference feature two keynote speakers, a host of workshops, and a field trip to experience outdoor education in High Park.
 For more information, contact Hilary Inwood at [email@example.com].

 Natural Curiosity at ICS